 If you’re lucky, maybe you have a garage or a bike shed at home.
 And if you can’t keep your bike inside your house, then this is the next safest alternative.

-Remember, over 50% of stolen bikes are taken from the owners home, so no matter how safe it feels, this is where you bike is most at risk.
+Remember, over 50% of stolen bikes are taken from the owner's home, so no matter how safe it feels, this is where your bike is most at risk.

 Finding something suitable you can lock your bike to in a garage or shed can be a challenge though…